-The committee amendments requires contracted crisis hotline centers, to the extent possible and when it would not interfere with responding to an emergency, to attempt to ascertain whether a 9-8-8 caller has children.
-If the caller has children and the center deems it appropriate, the center will make a referral to services offered by the Department of Children and Families such as the Children's System of Care or any other referral agency, as appropriate.
+The committee amendments requires contracted crisis hotline centers, to the extent possible, to ascertain whether a caller has children has children.
+If the caller has children and the center deems it appropriate, the center will make a referral to the Children's System of Care in the Department of Child and Families.